 You wouldn’t buy a house without planning for how it will get furnished, renovated and turned into a long-term asset.
 Similarly, you wouldn’t invest in MTA without planning for what data goes into it, how it will be maintained and how it will add long-term value.

-When you’re actually ready for MTA, you’ll find it to be a necessary supplement to Google Analytics — bringing you a lot more opportunity and less wasted spend for years to come.
+When you’re actually ready for MTA, you’ll likely find it to be a necessary supplement to Google Analytics.